OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-B/Lab-B03.md

 ---

-#### Step 2: Grant permissions to your application
+#### Step 2: Grant your application permission to call the Microsoft Graph API

 The app registration created an identity for your application; now we need to give it permission to call the Microsoft Graph API.
-The Microsoft Graph is the main API for Microsoft 365 and Microsoft Teams.
+The Microsoft Graph is a RESTful API that allows you to access data in Azure AD and Microsoft 365, including Microsoft Teams.

 - While still in the app registration, navigate to "API Permissions" 1️⃣ and click "+ Add a permission" 2️⃣.